Introduction

 Initial Steps in Anemia Diagnosis

-The evaluation of anemia begins with a comprehensive medical history, including a detailed assessment of symptoms, dietary habits, medication use, and family history of anemia or other blood disorders.
+The evaluation of anemia begins with a comprehensive medical history, including a detailed assessment of anemia symptoms, dietary habits, medication use, and family history of anemia or other blood disorders.
 This initial assessment provides valuable clues about potential causes and helps tailor subsequent diagnostic procedures.

 Complete Blood Count (CBC): A Cornerstone of Anemia Diagnosis